Murder of David Amess: Investigation

 Counter-terrorist police officers were involved in the early stages of the investigation.
 Essex Police said that a "25-year-old man was quickly arrested after officers arrived at the scene on suspicion of murder and a knife was recovered".
 Ali Harbi Ali, from Kentish Town, North London, was arrested at the scene.

-In 2014, as a teenager, he was referred to Prevent, the United Kingdom's voluntary programme for those thought to be at risk of radicalisation, from which he was referred on to the Channel programme.
-He is believed not to have spent long in the programme, and he was not a "subject of interest" to MI5.
+When taken to Southend police station, Ali told the booking officer that he had committed "terror".
+When asked for his motive, he said "religious".
+In a police interview, he said "I mean, I guess yeah, I killed an MP.
+I done it, so yeah", then said he regretted that statement because it sounded like a Little Britain sketch.
+He said that Amess was suspicious of him and thought he was an undercover reporter.
+He said that he surrendered to the police "cos my sister was on the phone crying her eyes out".

-At approximately 6:32 pm on 15 October, Essex Police announced that the investigation had been handed over to the Counter Terrorism Command of London's Metropolitan Police Service.
+At approximately 6:32 pm on 15 October, Essex Police announced that the investigation had been handed over to the Counter Terrorism Command of London's Metropolitan Police.
 On the evening of 16 October, the Metropolitan Police Service confirmed the suspect had been detained under Section 41 of the Terrorism Act 2000, and that magistrates had extended the period the suspect could be held in custody for questioning until 22 October.
 On 17 October, police identified the stabbing as a terrorist incident potentially motivated by Islamic extremism.
 Police searched three addresses in London over the weekend following the stabbing.